Greedoid/Hercule/README.md

-Hercule 0.1.0
+Hercule 1.0.0
 =============

-Hercule is a robust Python wrapper for Riot Games League of Legends API
+Hercule is a Python wrapper for Riot Games League of Legends API

 Making Calls
 ------------